ddadaal/ddadaal.me/contents/20190406-a-kotlin-di-framework-in-50-lines-and-thoughts-on-kotlin/en.md

 - Can not use dependency in `init` block

-All services are instantiated **randomly** (to be more precise, in order of when it is scanned), regardless of **their dependency relationships**.
+All services are instantiated **randomly** (to be more precise, in the order of time when it is scanned), regardless of **their dependency relationships**.
 For example, **if A uses B, it is possible that B is instantiated earier than A**, in which case access to B inside A's `init` block would cause `NotProvidedException` since at that time A instance has not been in the container.
 This problem can be solved with **prior dependency relationship analysis** or **custom after-instantiation hook**.

 - No advanced features like object lifetime control, scope, test...